micahbaldonado/MBTI_Analysis/README.md

 ### Future Work

-- **Class Weighting**: Future iterations will incorporate class weighting to address sample bias (overrepresentation of certain types) in the dataset, which would further enhance prediction accuracy.
+- **Class Weighting/Upsampling**: Future iterations will incorporate class weighting or upsampling of underrepresented MBTI types to address sample bias in the dataset, which would further enhance prediction accuracy.
 - **Community Feedback**: I plan to engage with MBTI communities on platforms like Reddit to improve the model based on community feedback and suggestions.

 ---